Clean Water

 Drilled Wells

-A large supply of clean water is available from an aquifer 300 ft below the ground level through volcanic rock; meaning a mechanically drilled well is needed.
-Thus, this life-giving resource is unavailable to the people without help.
+A large supply of clean water is available from an aquifer 300 ft below the ground level through volcanic rock.
 SOHI partners with the community to drill and refurbish wells.
-Typically, each well drilled is equipped with a manually operated hand pump.
 It provides reliable year-round clean water for approximately 600 people.
-The cost of drilling, testing, permitting a well is approximately $20,000.
+The cost of drilling, testing, permitting a well is approximately $26,000.

 To ensure sustainability, a well committee of local individuals is formed for each well.
-This group is trained on the operation, maintenance, and repair of the pump prior to SOHI turning it over to the community.
+This group is trained on the operation, maintenance, and repair of the pump.
 The well committee monitors the use of the well and charges a very small amount of money for water taken.
-This money is accumulated such that within 3 year’s time, enough has been saved to afford purchase of a rebuild/repair kit for the pump.
-Thus, the people using the well can keep it in good operating condition without continual assistance from outside sources (aka, it’s sustainable).
-It should be noted that no one is refused water from a SOHI drilled well; if a family cannot afford the small use charge, they are allowed to work for the water taken.
+Thus, the people using the well can keep it in good operating condition.

 Rainwater Catchment

 The region has two rainy seasons and two drought seasons per year.
 Rainwater collected as runoff from roofs is a good source of clean water in developing nations.
-This is accomplished through rain gutters routing water from a metal roof to a large (typically 10,000L) plastic tank.
-This approach is not applicable to most individual houses for various reasons, but is a good source for institutional facilities such as schools and medical clinics; these facilities need ready access to clean water for the health of children and patients.
-A sufficiently sized system will generally supply sufficient clean water to see a school or clinic through the drought season.
-A typical rainwater catchment system costs approximately $5,000.
+This is accomplished through rain gutters routing water from a metal roof to a 10,000L tank.
+A typical rainwater catchment system costs approximately $7,000.

 Health & Sanitation Training